dojo/docs/dojo/toggleClass.rst

 Toggle multiple nodes
 ---------------------

-toggleClass is also available for `NodeLists <dojo/NodeList>`_, so that it's also possible to toggle the class for multiple nodes.
+toggleClass is also available for :ref:`NodeLists <dojo/NodeList>`, so that it's also possible to toggle the class for multiple nodes.
 The following example toggles the class for each node in the NodeList returned from dojo.query:

 .. code-block :: javascript

-  //dojo 1.7 (AMD)
+  // dojo 1.7+ (AMD)
-  require(["dojo/dom-class", "dojo/query"], function(cls, query){
+  require(["dojo/query", "dojo/NodeList-dom"], function(query){
       query("#example3 div").toggleClass("style3");
   });